Pfaelzer Hof Artists Residencies in Rhineland-Palatinate, Germany

 Foot- and Cyclepath

 In 1989 Shared Habitat initiated the Dartington to Totnes Foot- and Cyclepath.
-They negotiated rights of way with Dartington Trust, worked with the national charity SUSTRANS and Totnes and Dartington communities.
-The path was built with the help of a committed group of volunteers and has become a much loved, safe route for cyclists, walkers and wheelchair users alike.
+Since its completion in 1991 the path has had a unique positive social and ecological impact.
+Eila Goldhahn negotiated rights of way with Dartington Trust, worked with the national charity SUSTRANS and Totnes and Dartington communities.
+The path was built with the help of a committed group of volunteers and has become a much loved, safe route for cyclists, walkers and wheelchair users alike, avoiding a dangerous road.

-Shared Habitat’s original proposal was to connect Totnes all the way with Buckfastleigh (map drawn by Juliet Robertson of NUTSHELL Natural Paints).
+Shared Habitat’s original proposal was to connect Totnes with Buckfastleigh.
 Thirty years later, new local groups are campaigning to complete the path to Buckfastleigh.